These are clever ways to save money

 It’s really easy and not the faff that you’re led to believe.
 Shopping around could save you hundreds!
 Do it with everything you use, from energy, to board band to insurance to even TV packages.

 There’s loads of sites out there that will help you to compare, but the trick is to play them off against each other and haggle.
 Yes, even the big companies expect you to put up a fight.
-The first price is never there final price.
+The first price is never their final price.

 For your energy bills have a look at Ooki.
 They are a free price compassion site that brings up the best price energy companies.
 We use them and they saved us over £100.